 Section 3.
+Policy Concerning Commission Action and Timelines
-Commission Policy Concerning Continuous Deferrals.
-After the second consecutive deferral of an application of a member institution for failure to meet a specific standard, the Commission on Accreditation shall adopt one of the following motions upon third consideration of the application:

-- A. To approve the application.

-- B. To approve the application with a request for a progress report.

-- C. To require a response for the next Commission meeting showing cause why the institution

-- 1. should not be placed on probation, or

-- 2. should not have its membership revoked.

-- D. To place the institution on probation.

-- E. To revoke membership.
+- A. Action.
+After the second consecutive request from the Commission for information sufficient to enable an accreditation decision, should an application of a member institution fail to indicate compliance with a specific standard, the Commission shall adopt one of the following motions upon third consideration of the application: - 1.
+To require a response from the institution for the next Commission meeting demonstrating compliance with any standard cited; - 2.
+To require a response from the institution for the next Commission meeting showing why the institution: - a. should not be placed on probation, or - b. should not have its membership revoked; - 3.
+To place the institution on probation; or - 4.
+To revoke membership.